Updated May 2026:

-An underwater inspection conducted in February 2022 found crumbling concrete in many areas of the structure below the water surface.
+In 2022, an underwater inspection of the fishing piers found crumbling concrete in many areas of the structure below the water surface.
 These defects can cause sudden failures, often with little to no warning, making the structure unpredictable and unsafe.
-Due to this evaluation and concern for public safety, the bridge piers will remain closed until further notice.
+In light of an engineering analysis and out of concern for public safety, the Maryland Department of Natural Resources (DNR) closed the piers until further notice.
+In 2025, the boardwalk to Sailwinds Park was closed by Dorchester County due to structural safety concerns.

 Planning for New Amenities at Bill Burton State Park